camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 #### Identity - Keycloak

-Identity Keycloak values key has been changed from `identity.keycloak` to `identityKeycloak`.
+The Identity Keycloak values key has been changed from `identity.keycloak` to `identityKeycloak`.
 To migrate, move the values under the new key in the values file.

 Old: